 (i) the child, whose remains are the subject of the application, was in fact still-born;

-(ii) there is in his opinion no reason for further examination and that the remains are not required to be submitted to post-mortem examination in accordance with the provisions of the Health Act 1911.
+(ii) there is in his opinion no reason for further examination and that the remains are not required to be submitted to post-mortem examination in accordance with the provisions of the Health (Miscellaneous Provisions) Act 1911.

 [Section 8B inserted by No. 80 of 1953 s.
-8.]
+8; amended by No. 19 of 2016 s.
+124.]

 9. Permit to be sufficient authority to cremate body